-As the Royal Navy successfully completes tests on the Sea Ceptor air defence system, Forces Network takes a look at what it can do.
+As the Royal Navy's new air missile defence system enters into service, Forces Network takes a look at what it can do.

 But what about the new Sea Ceptor missiles?

-Brought in to replace the Sea Wolf missiles on the Royal Navy's Type 23 frigates, they can travel much further before hitting a target.
+Brought in to replace the existing Sea Wolf missiles on the Type 23 frigates, they can travel much further before hitting a target.

 Sea Ceptors are described as having a range 'in excess of 25 kilometres (15.15 miles)', as opposed to the 1–10 km of their predecessors, although IHS Jane's reports that trials have a shown a capability of up to 60 km.